-For communication between a PC and SR30, the Hukseflux Sensor Manager software can be downloaded.
-It allows the user to plot and export data, and change the SR30 Modbus address and its communication settings.
-Also, the digital outputs may be viewed for sensor diagnostics.
+For communication between a PC and SR30, the latest Hukseflux Sensor Manager software can be downloaded.
+It allows the user to configure the pyranometer: set the pyranometer Modbus address and its communication settings.
+Also, data can plotted, exported and digital outputs may be viewed for sensor diagnostics.
+See our separate